 Last year Michael had a business trip that took him to Naples, Italy for the very first time.
-Needless to say he was very excited about the trip and sought all sorts of advice on local foods to try, and everyone familiar with the area told him he could not leave Naples without trying the limoncello.
-He came home from his trip enthused about all the different foods he enjoyed and he was stoked about the limoncello and arancello, but his favorite was the arancello.
+Needless to say he was very excited about the trip and sought all sorts of advice on local foods to try, and everyone familiar with the area told him he could not leave Naples without trying the limoncello, a lemon liqueur.
+He came home from his trip enthused about all the different foods he enjoyed and he was stoked about the limoncello and arancello (orange liqueur), but his favorite was the arancello.
 Listening to him describe the food made me feel a little bit envious, but hopefully someday I'll have an opportunity to visit the famous city and other parts of Campania.

 Arancello/limoncello is a traditional liqueur from Southern Italy, and it's easy and inexpensive to make, requiring only citrus fruit, vodka or a neutral grain spirit such as Everclear or Gem Clear, sugar, and water.
 You shave the peel off the oranges and soak them in the alcohol for seven days, strain, then mix with the sugar syrup.
 The liqueur is usually stored in the freezer but the alcohol content prevents it from freezing solid, so it's drinkable.
 The higher alcohol content in neutral grain spirits draws out more of the orange oils than vodka, imparting more flavor to the liqueur; however, neutral grain spirits are not sold in some states and might even be illegal in your state, so check your state's liquor laws before having a friend run it across the state line for you.